ldrolez/clyphx-live11/reference.md

 ## Global Actions

+The MIDI Actions send MIDI messages to the MIDI port selected as the Output port for the ClyphX control surface.
+Also, all values in MIDI Actions should be entered in decimal.

+The SCENE related Actions do not actually Launch Scenes, they Launch every Clip on a Scene.
+For this reason, they will function similar to Launching
+Scenes when Start Recording on Scene Launch is turned on.

 | Action | Description | Examples
 | --- | --- | ---
 | ADDAUDIO | Creates an Audio Track at the end of the Track list. | -